valtix-security/terraform-provider-valtix/docs/resources/profile_network_intrusion.md

 * `auto_update` - (Optional) Auto Update the Talos Network Intrusion Ruleset version.
 Valid values are `true` or `false`.
 Default (if unspecified) is `true`.
 * `delay_by_days` - (Optional) Number of days to delay updating the Talos Network Intrusion Ruleset version after it has been published by Valtix.
 Applicable values are integers from `0` to `30`.
 A value of `0` means immediate update (0 days).
 The default value is `0` (immediately).
 New Rulesets as published as soon as updates are available from the Vendor and validation testing is completed by Valtix.
 * `talos_ruleset_version` - (Optional) Talos Network Intrusion Ruleset version.
 Applicable values can be found from within the UI.
 The Rulesets are published frequently.
 Unless a specific version is desired, Valtix recommends using Auto Update as described above.
 If this argument is specified, Auto Update of Talos Network Intrusion Ruleset is disabled and the Profile will use the specified Talos Network Intrusion Ruleset version.
-* `action` - (Optional) Action to take when a Network Intrusion (IDS/IPS) Network Threat is detected.
+* `action` - (Optional) Action to take when a Network Intrusion (IDS/IPS) Network Threat is detected for Rules that fall into the Profile set (the entire set or Rules defined by the configuration of the Profile).
 Applicable values: `Allow Log` (allow and log the event), `Allow No Log` (allow and do not log the event), `Deny Log` (deny and log the event), `Deny No Log` (deny and do not log the event).
 If not specified, then the action assumed is `Rule Default`, the action defined in the Policy Ruleset Rule.
-This action can be overridden for each attack type (default value is specified for each Rule in the Talos Network Intrusion Ruleset).
+This action can be overridden for each Policy, [Category](#categories) and [Class](#classes) of Rules.
 * `policy` - (Required) Pre-defined Talos Network Intrusion Ruleset to use.
 Applicable values: `CONNECTIVITY`, `BALANCED`, `SECURITY`, `MAX_DETECT`.
-* `policy_action` - (Optional) Action to take when an IDS/IPS Network Threat is detected for a pre-defined Policy.
-Valid values are the same values as `action`.
-If not specified, then the action assumed is the action defined in the `action` argument.
+* `policy_action` - (Optional) Action to take when a Network Intrusion (IDS/IPS) Network Threat is detected for Rules that fall into the Policy set.
+Applicable values: `Allow Log` (allow and log the event), `Allow No Log` (allow and do not log the event), `Deny Log` (deny and log the event), `Deny No Log` (deny and do not log the event).
+This action is an override to the Profile action.
+If not specified, then the action assumed is the action defined for the Profile.
 * `categories` - (Optional) Pre-defined Categories.
 Structure [defined below](#categories).
 This block can be repeated multiple times.
-* `classes` - (Optional) Predefined classes.
+* `classes` - (Optional) Predefined Classes.
 Structure [defined below](#classes).
 This block can be repeated multiple times.
 * `pcap` - (Optional) Capture packets (PCAP) when traffic matches the Network Intrusion rules.
 Valid values are *true* or *false*.
 * `rule_event_filter` - (Optional) Rate Limit / Sample a set of rules.
-Structure[defined below](#rule-event-filter).
+Structure [defined below](#rule-event-filter).
 This block can be repeated multiple times.
 * `event_suppressor` - (Optional) Suppress a given set of Rule IDs for traffic from certain sources.
 Structure [defined below](#event-suppressor).
 This block can be repeated multiple times.
 * `profile_event_filter` - (Optional) Similar to the *rule_event_filter* but applies to the entire Profile instead of specific Rule(s).
 Structure [defined below](#profile-event-filter)

 ## Categories
-* `name` - (Required) Name of a Talos Network Intrusion attack category
+* `name` - (Required) Name of a Talos Network Intrusion attack Category
-* `action` - (Optional) Applicable values are the same as `action` attribute.
-If not specified, then the value defined in the `action` argument is used.
+* `action` - (Optional) Action to take when a Network Intrusion (IDS/IPS) Network Threat is detected for Rules that fall into the Category set.
+Applicable values: `Allow Log` (allow and log the event), `Allow No Log` (allow and do not log the event), `Deny Log` (deny and log the event), `Deny No Log` (deny and do not log the event).
+This action is an override to the Policy action.
+If not specified, then the action assumed is the action defined for the Policy.

 ## Classes
-* `name` - (Required) Name of IPS attacks classes
+* `name` - (Required) Name of Talos Network Intrusion attack Class
-* `action` - (Optional) Applicable values are the same as `action` attribute.
-If not specified, then the value defined in the `action` argument is used.
+* `action` - (Optional) Action to take when a Network Intrusion (IDS/IPS) Network Threat is detected for Rules that fall into the Class set.
+Applicable values: `Allow Log` (allow and log the event), `Allow No Log` (allow and do not log the event), `Deny Log` (deny and log the event), `Deny No Log` (deny and do not log the event).
+This action is an override to the Categories action.
+If not specified, then the action assumed is the action defined for the Category.

 ## Rule Event Filter
 * `rule_ids` - (Optional) List of Rule IDs to filter